Paget's disease of the nipple is usually associated with breast cancer.

 - the tumour is large or in the centre of your breast

-- breast conserving surgery (see below) is not able to provide acceptable results
+- breast-conserving surgery won't provide acceptable results

 If lymph nodes (small glands) are removed from your armpit during a mastectomy, the scarring may block the filtering action of the lymph nodes, resulting in a condition called lymphoedema.
 This is a long-term condition, but can be treated with: